Introduction

 Case practitioner tasks

-- Undertake ongoing assessment of the risks, needs and development of the child.
+- Update the essential information categories and evidence-based factors as information and evidence is received to undertake ongoing assessment of the risks, needs and development of the child.

-- Develop and ensure implementation of a case plan in accordance with legal requirements, the provisions of the protection order and the child’s needs.
+- Prepare and enact a case plan in accordance with legal requirements, the provisions of the protection order and the child’s needs.

-- Ensure a cultural plan is provided to Aboriginal children in out-of-home care.
+- Ensure a cultural plan is provided to Aboriginal children in care.

 - Plan and manage contact arrangements for the child and family in accordance with the protection order and case plan.